codest40/codest40/README.md

 - Pronouns: He/Him

--  Fun fact: Automate everything!
+-  Fun fact: Automate, automate, automate!

 <!---
 codest40/codest40 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.